labd/go-commercelayer-sdk/api/docs/PATCHStockTransfersStockTransferId200ResponseDataAttributes.md

 `func (o *PATCHStockTransfersStockTransferId200ResponseDataAttributes) UnsetSkuCode()`

 UnsetSkuCode ensures that no value is present for SkuCode, not even an explicit nil
+### GetQuantity

+`func (o *PATCHStockTransfersStockTransferId200ResponseDataAttributes) GetQuantity() interface{}`

+GetQuantity returns the Quantity field if non-nil, zero value otherwise.

+### GetQuantityOk

+`func (o *PATCHStockTransfersStockTransferId200ResponseDataAttributes) GetQuantityOk() (*interface{}, bool)`

+GetQuantityOk returns a tuple with the Quantity field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetQuantity

+`func (o *PATCHStockTransfersStockTransferId200ResponseDataAttributes) SetQuantity(v interface{})`

+SetQuantity sets Quantity field to given value.

+### HasQuantity

+`func (o *PATCHStockTransfersStockTransferId200ResponseDataAttributes) HasQuantity() bool`

+HasQuantity returns a boolean if a field has been set.

+### SetQuantityNil

+`func (o *PATCHStockTransfersStockTransferId200ResponseDataAttributes) SetQuantityNil(b bool)`

+ SetQuantityNil sets the value for Quantity to be an explicit nil

+### UnsetQuantity
+`func (o *PATCHStockTransfersStockTransferId200ResponseDataAttributes) UnsetQuantity()`

+UnsetQuantity ensures that no value is present for Quantity, not even an explicit nil
 ### GetUpcoming

 `func (o *PATCHStockTransfersStockTransferId200ResponseDataAttributes) GetUpcoming() interface{}`